myanimestream/dolos/_guides/creating-your-own-service.md

 }
 ```

-Upon saving you'll find a TON of errors from Webpack.
+Upon saving you'll find a TON of errors from webpack.
 Most of them are there
 because we haven't implemented the abstract methods yet, but there's one error
 that isn't like the others:
 `TS2314: Generic type 'AnimePage<T>' requires 1 type argument(s).`